choishingwan/PRSice/docs/quick_start_prset.md

 - **PRSice binary file**: Perform all analysis except plotting
 - **Base data set**: GWAS summary results, which the PRS is based on
 - **Target data set**: Raw genotype data of "target phenotype".
 Can be in the form of  [PLINK binary](https://www.cog-genomics.org/plink2/formats#bed) or [BGEN](http://www.well.ox.ac.uk/~gav/bgen_format/)

 ## PRSet Specific Input
 - **Bed file(s)**: Bed file(s) containing region of genes within a gene set; or
 - **MSigDB file**: File containing name of each gene sets and the ID of genes within the gene set on each individual line.
 If MSigDB is provided, GTF file is required.
 - **GTF file**: A file contain the genome boundary of each individual gene
+- **SNP file**: A file containing SNPs constituting the gene set of interest.
+Can be in MSigDB (gmt) format or a file contain a single column of SNP IDs.

 # Running PRSet

-In most case, PRSet can simply be run using the following command, assuming the PRSice binary is located in `($HOME)/PRSice/bin/` and the working directory is `($HOME)/PRSice`
+In most case, assuming the PRSice binary is located in `($HOME)/PRSice/bin/` and the working directory is `($HOME)/PRSice`, you can run PRSet with the following commands:

 ## With MSigDB data
 Assuming a MSigDB file (*set.txt*) is [downloaded](http://software.broadinstitute.org/gsea/msigdb/) and a gene gtf file (gene.gtf) from [Ensemble](http://www.ensembl.org/index.html) is available, PRSet can then be performed using: